Biltmore Homespun: From Raw Wool to Finished Fabric

 Old-fashioned pole dying in large cypress vats.

-Step 5: Shredding Picker Machine
+Step 5: Mixing Picker Machine

 One of the picker machines at Biltmore Industries.

 The wool is put through a picker, which opens the locks and blows the fluffy wool into a room.
+Here, unused roving is being turned back into loose fibers.

 The mixer and oiling machine was used to blend the wool fibers and apply oil in preparation for the carding process (the process of separating and aligning wool fibers).
 This oil lubricates the fibers, reducing friction and breakage during carding and other processing steps.